 clear sanding sugar or sprinkles, optional

-- Cream the butter and sugar thoroughly until pale and creamy, about 3 minutes.
+- Cream butter and sugar thoroughly until pale and creamy, about 3 minutes.

-- Add the dark corn syrup, orange zest, and orange rind.
-Combine well.
+- Add dark corn syrup, orange zest, and orange juice.
+Mix well.

-- Gradually add to the cookie batter and mix just to incorporate.
+- Add flour and mix just to incorporate.

 - With a flour-dusted, cloth-covered rolling pin, roll the dough out very thinly (1/8-inch or less) on a flour-dusted pastry cloth.
 Cut out shapes with cookie cutters.

 - Arrange cookies on a parchment paper-lined cookie sheet, decorate with clear sprinkles if desired, and bake at 375º for 6-8 minutes.
 Watch VERY CLOSELY in the final 2 minutes of baking to prevent cookies from over-browning.